Summer Recreation Program Cook’s Assistant

 EDUCATION and/or EXPERIENCE:

+A High School Diploma or GED.
 Experience should include safe operation and maintenance of kitchen equipment and supplies.
 Must have experience cooking for large groups 30 – 100+.
 Experience working with commercial cooking equipment, menu planning, inventory control, and record keeping preferred.

 Ability to read and interpret documents such as safety rules, operating and maintenance instructions, and procedure manuals.
 Ability to write routine reports and correspondence.
 Ability to speak effectively before groups of customers or employees of the organization.